gickowtf/pixoo-homeassistant/README.md

 ## Page: Channel
 *In Divoom app you can set three different custom channels which you can select here.*
+*Note: The Divoom custom channel pic cycle rate must be set in the app itself*
   \- page_type: channel

  - Channel 1 = `id: 0`